itsjesushx/TheSushiRoles/README.md

 - **When you're a ghost and done with tasks, you'll get a zoom out/overview function.**
 - **Task Counts:** You are now able to select more tasks.
 - **Enable Random Player Spawns:** You will have a random spawn after every meeting/when the game starts.
-- **Role Summary:** When a game ends there will be a list of all players, their roles, their task progression and how many player a killer killed.
+- **Show Role Summary:** When a game ends there will be a list of all players, their roles, their task progression and how many player a killer killed.
 - **Darker/Lighter:** Displays color type of each player in meetings.
+- **Enable Random Player Spawns**
+- **Disable Medbay Scan Walk**  If enabled players won't have the walk animation when doing the scan task in medbay.
 - **Show The Settings In-Game** You can use the button located under the map button or the F1-key to open or close the display of the lobby settings

 ### Task Count Limits per map